Connectime4ever/Amazon_Vine_Analysis/README.md

 ![Percentages](https://github.com/Connectime4ever/Amazon_Vine_Analysis/blob/main/Percentages.png)

+***Please see additional queries performed in Vine_Review_Analysis.sql***

 ## Summary:

  + The selected dataset for this analyis has no representation of paid reviews.
 That said, there is no data that can show evidence of bias toward favorable reviews from Vine members.

 + As a result other questions arise: what are the chances of having paid reviews vs. uppaid reviews?
 Are paid reviews common in the universe or very unlikely?
-The answers of this questions could bring some clarity for further analysis and steps.
+The answers of these questions could bring some clarity for further analysis and steps.

 + Because of the above mentioned limitations, this analysis would not be useful to confirm or not if there migth be or not bias in the ratings of the vine program.

-To really test this it is recommended working with a sample with same number of unpaid and paid reviews, thus the patherns of both groups can be contrasted.
++ To really test any bias it is recommended working with a sample with same number of unpaid and paid reviews, thus the patherns of both groups can be contrasted.